astropy/astropy/docs/development/pd/contributing_codebase.rst

 Type hints
 ----------

-pandas strongly encourages the use of :pep:`484` style type hints.
+astropy strongly encourages the use of :pep:`484` style type hints.
 New development should contain type hints and pull requests to annotate existing code are accepted as well!

 Style guidelines
 ~~~~~~~~~~~~~~~~